 Ciudad del Carmen – The pearl of the Gulf

 We spent 2 nights in Ciudad del Carmen and it was more than sufficient time to discover the surroundings.
-The city – nicknamed “The Pearl of the Gulf” – was a small town mostly devoted to fishing until the 1970s when oil was discovered in the region; since then it has grown and developed substantially.
+“The Pearl of the Gulf” was a small town devoted to fishing until the 1970s oil became an asset.
+Since then it has grown and developed substantially.
 To this day Carmen is known as one of the best locations to find seafood in Mexico.
-As late as the early 1980s the city could long be reached only by ferry boats called “pangas” or small motorboats (“lanchas“) operating between Ciudad del Carmen and Zacatal; this changed with the construction of a causeway bridge to the mainland in the 1980s (eastbound) and another one in 1994 (westbound).
-The construction of the first bridge was motivated by the sinking of one of the island’s pangas which resulted in the death of nearly everyone on board.
+As late as the early 1980s you could only reach the city by ferry boats called “pangas” or small motorboats (“lanchas“) operating between Ciudad del Carmen and Zacatal; this changed with the construction of a causeway bridge to the mainland in the 1980s (eastbound) and another one in 1994 (westbound).
+The construction of the first bridge was due to the sinking of one of the island’s pangas which resulted in the death of nearly everyone on board.
 The bridge Puente El Zacatal, constructed in 1994, is one of the longest in Latin America.

 Playa Norte – The sandy urban beach